Towards Explainable TOPSIS: Visual Insights into the Effects of Weights and Aggregations on Rankings: Preliminaries

 The $\mathcal{U}(\cdot)$ function is introduced to simplify further TOPSIS processing without the loss of generality and is independent of decision matrix normalization that could be performed by a user.
+The motivations behind introducing the min-max transformation are two-fold.
+First, the counter-domain of the transformation is the [0,1] interval, which combined with the value reversal for cost type criteria produces well interpretable results: the most preferred values are always transformed to ones, while the least preferred values are always transformed to zeros.
+Second, after proper selection of the min and max values for each criterion, application of the min-max transformation liberates TOPSIS from the peril of the so-called rank-reversal problem, to which original TOPSIS is unfortunately predisposed~\citep{MARROY06}.

-After the $[0,1]$ re-scaling, the criteria will all be of type `gain' and have $[0,1]$ domains.
-Since the $\mathit{US}$ is the space of all conceivable alternative representations (images), particular decision matrices are simply represented by subsets of $\mathit{US}$.
+Since the $\mathit{US}$ is the space of all conceivable representations (images) of alternatives, particular decision matrices are simply represented as finite subsets of $\mathit{US}$.
 Aiming at formalizing general dataset-independent properties, we shall deploy $\mathit{US}$ in all further considerations.

 \paragraph{Determination of the ideal/anti-ideal points and distance calculation} Given a set of criteria $\mathscr{K}$, $|\mathscr{K}| = n \geq 1$, the utility space is an $n$-dimensional hypercube $[0,1] \times [0,1] \times \cdots \times [0,1]$ with $2^n$ vertices of the form $[z_1, z_2, ..., z_n]$, where $z_j \in \{0, 1\}$.
-Moreover, for each alternative representation $\mathit{E} \in CS$ there exists $\mathbf{u} \in \mathit{US}$ such that $\mathbf{u}$ is the image of $\mathit{E}$ under the re-scaling transformation---if $\mathit{E} = [v_1, v_2, ..., v_n] \in CS$, then $[\mathcal{U}_1(v_1), \mathcal{U}_2(v_2), ..., \mathcal{U}_n(v_n)] \in \mathit{US}$.
+Moreover, for each alternative representation $\mathit{E} \in \mathit{CS}$ there exists $\mathbf{u} \in \mathit{US}$ such that $\mathbf{u}$ is the image of $\mathit{E}$ under the re-scaling transformation---if $\mathit{E} = [v_1, v_2, ..., v_n] \in \mathit{CS}$, then $[\mathcal{U}_1(v_1), \mathcal{U}_2(v_2), ..., \mathcal{U}_n(v_n)] \in \mathit{US}$.
 In particular, $\mathit{US}$ contains vectors $\mathbf{1} = [1, 1 ..., 1]$ and $\mathbf{0} = [0, 0, ..., 0]$, which are the respective images of the ideal point and anti-ideal point.
-In our running example, there are three criteria, thus the points $\mathbf{1} = [1, 1, 1]$ and $\mathbf{0} = [0, 0, 0]$ represent in $US$ the ideal point and anti-ideal point, respectively (see Figure~\ref{fig:all-spaces}C).
+In our running example, there are three criteria, thus the points $\mathbf{1} = [1, 1, 1]$ and $\mathbf{0} = [0, 0, 0]$ represent in $\mathit{US}$ the ideal point and anti-ideal point, respectively (see Figure~\ref{fig:all-spaces}C).

+With the $\mathbf{1}$ and $\mathbf{0}$ points at hand, TOPSIS calculates how far each alternative is from them.
+To perform this operation, the Euclidean distance measure is used.